Weestuarty/PandS-DE/README.md

 # PandS-DE for EmulationStation Desktop Edition

-slate-DE is a theme set for ES-DE that supports all systems as well as the latest application features.
+PandS-DE is a theme set for ES-DE that supports all systems as well as the latest application features.

 ![systems](sys.png)#
 ![games](game.png)